Learn

 Can Rizzler handle continuous batting orders for 10U?

 Yes.
 Rizzler's game planning supports continuous batting orders.
-The free lineup generator builds single-game lineups, and the AI batting order optimizes across the full season.
+The free lineup generator builds single-game lineups, and the AI batting order suggests a stats-based order for each game that you can adjust before saving.

 Read Next